safetyAI/ChatSafetyAI/README.md

 - voice input and output
 - generate PDF out of anything
 - rating (thumbs up/down) each conversation or response
+- image and table width on mobile

+### 07-16-25
-- support for Hindi, Portuguese, Arabic
+- support for Hindi, Arabic, Portuguese
+- support for .heic images

 ### 07-16-25
 - managed identities